jokob-sk/NetAlertX/docs/PLUGINS_DEV.md

 ## Execution order

-The execution order is used to specify wwhen a plugin is executed.
+The execution order is used to specify when a plugin is executed.
 This is useful if a plugin has access and surfaces more information than others.
 If a device is detected by 2 plugins and inserted into the `CurrentScan` table, the plugin with the higher priority (e.g.: `Level_0` is a higher priority than `Level_1`) will insert it's values first.
 These values (devices) will be then prioritized over any values inserted later.

 ```json
 {